 Treatment varies, depending on the type of heart valve disease, and may include one, or a combination of, the following:

-Medications are not a cure for heart valve disease, but in many cases are successful in the treatment of symptoms caused by heart valve disease.
+Medications are not a cure for heart valve disease, but in some cases it can be successful in the treatment of symptoms caused by heart valve disease.
 These medications may include:

-- Medications such as beta-blockers, digoxin and calcium channel blockers to reduce symptoms of heart valve disease by controlling the heart rate and helping to prevent abnormal heart rhythms.
+- Medications such as beta-blockers, digoxin and calcium channel blockers to rcontrol the heart rate and helping to prevent abnormal heart rhythms.

-- Beaumont specialists are also performing a new percutaneous (through the skin) procedure using the MitraClip® system for patients with moderately severe to severe mitral regurgitation who may be too high risk for standard open-heart surgery.
+- MitraClip: Beaumont heart specialists performing percutaneous (through the skin) procedure using the MitraClip system for patients with moderately sever to severe mitral regurgitation who may be too high risk for standard open-heart surgery.